Take A Drive To The Most Photographed Places In The World

 This decorative Rococo fountain bedecked with marble statues is just one of so many famous landmarks in Rome.
 The Trevi captures a ton of Italian history in one place; it’s built on an ancient Roman aqueduct, it sits in front of a Medieval Palace, was built in 1732, and was then immortalized in the famous Fellini picture, La Dolce Vita.
 Don’t let that iconic scene fool you though; you’re not allowed to swim in it.

-Rome: The Most Photographed Places In The World
+Rome: The Most Photographed Places In The WorldImage by

 32. Berlin Wall, Berlin

 Previously a guarded divide between East Germany and West Germany, the wall stood as both a physical barrier and an ideological one.
+Torn down in 1989, this symbol of the Cold War—or what’s left of it—is now covered in art and memorial plaques.

 31. CN Tower, Toronto

+The CN Tower was built for the sole purpose of creating a memorable skyline for Toronto, and in this, it has succeeded.
 Housing a rotating restaurant, a heart-stopping SkyWalk, and a glass floor observatory, it’s as fun to visit as it is to take pictures of.
 Plus, it’s a favorite for tourists on a budget, since you can go to the top for free—as long as you’re willing to forgo the elevator and take the 1,776 stairs.

 30. Arc de Triomphe, Paris

-This famous historical landmark and national treasure is a joy for tourists—unless you’re driving, since it sits at the top of what visiting motorists have politely nicknamed the “devil’s roundabout”.
+This famous historical landmark and national treasure is a joy for tourists—unless you’re driving, since it sits at the top of what visiting motorists have politely nicknamed the “devil’s roundabout.”
 But once you find your way there via any of the 12 roads that lead to it, you’ll be standing on the same turf as Napoleon.
 Not too shabby.

-Paris: The Most Photographed Places In The World
+Paris: The Most Photographed Places In The WorldPexels

 29. Ha Long Bay, Quảng Ninh Province

 Otherworldy, mystical rainforest spread thickly over towering limestone islets?
 Ha Long Bay is any nature photographer’s dream.
 Grab a camera and hop on a kayak or junk boat tour for amazing views of some of the most incredible landscapes in the world.
+You can also visit the islands themselves, for hiking, camping, and scuba diving.

-La Long Bay: The Most Photographed Places In The World
+La Long Bay: The Most Photographed Places In The WorldImage by

 28. Duomo, Florence

+The magnificent ochre dome on top of the Santa Maria del Fiore is one of the most recognizable and enduring accomplishments of the Renaissance.
 Inside, you can see beautiful murals and even climb to the very top of the dome for a great view of Florence.
 However, it’s a lot harder to get a picture of the Duomo itself from that angle.

-Florence: The Most Photographed Places In The World
+Florence: The Most Photographed Places In The WorldPexels

 27. Tokyo Tower, Tokyo

 This communications tower in Japan’s most populous city sticks out like a sore thumb—but Tokyo wouldn’t have it any other way.
 The red and white structure was fashioned after the Eiffel Tower, and like its French cousin, puts on a spectacular light show every night.
+Just remember to turn off your flash.

-Tokyo: The Most Photographed Places In The World
+Tokyo: The Most Photographed Places In The WorldPexels

 26. Buckingham Palace, London

+The amount of tourism the British royal residence draws to the UK annually is one of the major arguments for keeping the monarchy going.
 Despite questions over its practical usefulness, detractors can’t deny the money brought in by tourists hoping to catch a glimpse of the Queen.
 Or, at the very least, snag a photo of where she lives.

-Image by skeeze from Pixabay
+buckingham-palace-978830_1920-300x169.jpgImage by skeeze from Pixabay

 25. Mount Fuji, Honshu